studentX/lab2/ingress/README.md

-In this lab we're going to setup an ingress controller to allow us to play *Hangman* from two separate microservices stacks and leverage a *Traefik* ingress to mutiplex across our the two stacks.
+In this lab we're going to setup an ingress controller to allow us to play *Hangman* from two separate microservices stacks and leverage a *Traefik* ingress to mutiplex across the two stacks.

-1. Provision your cluster with a Traefik ingress via a daemonset
+1. Provision your cluster with a **Traefik** ingress via a DaemonSet
-1. Deploy hangman v1 and v2 using the provided manifest
+1. Deploy hangman v1 and v2 using the provided manifests
 1. Verify you can access the Traefik UI
 1. Create an ingress resource that allows to switch between the 2 instances of the hangman service.
 Leverage named hosting, setup the ingress to direct traffic to either the **trump** version (v1) or the **halloween** version (v2)
-1. Verify the Traefik UI displays the correct backend/frontend
+1. Verify the Traefik UI shows the live backends and frontends
-1. Play the game using hangman v1
+1. Play the v1 game using Hangman CLI
-1. Play the game now using hangman v2
+1. Next play the v2 game
-1. Make sure both instanced are serving the correct dictionaries!
+1. Make sure both instances are serving words from the correct dictionaries
-1. Delete your application
+1. Delete your application!

 ---
 ## Commands